chunwu/apex-trigger-framework/README.md

-# A simple Apex Trigger pattern
+# A simple Apex trigger framework
-An Apex trigger pattern that aims to separate trigger concerns, reduce programmer errors, and improve the modularity while maintaining a simple style.
+An Apex trigger framework that aims to separate trigger concerns, reduce programmer errors, and improve the modularity while maintaining a simple style.
 The following is the class diagram for quick reference:

 ![Class Diagram](https://force746.files.wordpress.com/2020/11/apextriggerpattern-7.png).